 Concentration in Nutrition Services Administration:

 ADMN 6375 - Strategic Planning and Policy

-Electives: Student chooses 6-9 additional hours from the following:
+Electives: Student chooses 6-9 additional hours from Administration Courses.

 Total Credit Hours = 36 - 37

-To be eligible to receive the ADA Verification Statement indicating completion of the Didactic Program in Detetics, graduate nutrition students must fulfill the following requirements:
+To be eligible to receive the ADA Verification Statement indicating completion of the Didactic Program in Dietetics, graduate nutrition students must fulfill the following requirements:

 1) Maintain a minimum cumulative GPA of 3.0 during pursuit of the Master of Science in Nutrition degree

 2) Obtain a minimum grade of "C" in all nutrition and supporting discipline courses listed on the "Graduate Student Guidelines - Policy for the Completion of Didactic Requirements in Dietetics."
-Download a copy of the Graduate Student Guidelines as an Acrobat PDF
+Download a copy of the Graduate Student Guidelines for all requirements.

 6200—Community Nutrition Practice